marek-saji/noplacelikecode/_posts/2023-01-20-hyphens-last-resort.md

 1. <q>Uncharacteristically</q> is not hyphenated.
 What gives?

-   Turns out currently both Chrome and Firefox disable hyphenation of capitalised words[^1].
+   Turns out currently both Chrome and Firefox disable hyphenation of capitalised words[^2].
 This is to avoid performing it on proper nouns.
-Good intention, but significantly limits usage of it in headings, which usually start with a capitalised word or even have all of them capitalised.
+Good intention, but it significantly limits usage of hyphenation in headings, which usually starts with a capitalised word or even have all of them capitalised.

 2. <q>extraordinarily</q> is short enough to fit in a line, but gets